-Louis R. Kavoussi MDChairman, Department of Urology, Northwell Health, Waldbaum Gardner Professor and Chair, Urology, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell
+Louis R. Kavoussi MDChairman, Department of Urology, Northwell Health; Waldbaum Gardner Professor and Chair, Urology, Donald and Barbara Zucker School of Medicine, Hofstra/Northwell, East Garden City, New York

 Louis R. Kavoussi, MD, is Chairman of Urology for Northwell Health and Waldbaum Gardner Professor of Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 He is considered an expert in urological diseases as evidenced through his multiple national awards, numerous patents and over 500 publications.
 He is an editor of Campbell's Urology, which is the specialties leading text as well as the Atlas of Retroperitoneal Surgery and the New Handbook of Surgical Technique.